 Participating writers also have the opportunity during the retreat to meet other local writers and take part in a public reading at the end of the workshop to a local audience.
 Participants have benefited enormously from working with other African writers as few of them have the opportunity to meet writers from other African countries or have their work commented upon by those more experienced.
 It is a testament to their experience that so many of them stay in touch afterwards, exchanging feedback on other works, together building a network of aspirant writers in Africa.

-Since they were launched in 2003, we've held twelve workshops, four of them in South Africa, four in Kenya, two in Ghana, one in Cameroon, one in Uganda and one in Zimbabwe.
+Since they were launched in 2003, we've held fifteen workshops, four of them in South Africa, four in Kenya, two in Ghana.
+Cameroon, Uganda, Tanzania, Zambia and Zimbabwe have each hosted one.
 In recent years workshops have included school visits where possible to inspire the next generation of African writers.

 In 2014 an additional one off event for fourteen writers, The Caine Prize One Day Short Story Surgery, took place in Port Harcourt, Nigeria, on 20th October 2014 and was devised with the Port Harcourt Book Festival as part of the celebration of their 2014 UNESCO World Book Capital status.

-The 2015 workshop was held in Ghana while the 2016 workshop will take place in Zambia.
+The 2016 workshop was held in Zambia and the 2017 workshop took place in Tanzania.